meggrooms/surfs_up/README.md

   <BR>
 • As many people visit O'ahu to surf, we should consider using surfing-related weather such as high surf & extreme weather trends.
    <BR>
-• It would be prudent to compare more months out of the year, especially when it comes to precipitation.
-The max precipitation during the year is 4", thus I don't feel that two months of data is enough to make a truly informed decision.
+• The max precipitation for June is 4.5", 6.5" in December.
+Our limited sampling tells me that perhaps two months of data isn't enough to make a truly informed decision.
 <BR>